StarHub shares seen bottoming out as incoming CEO steps up

 Still, at least four brokerages have upgraded the stock over the past month.
 The carrier is trading at an enterprise value about 6.2 times trailing earnings before interest, taxes, depreciation and amortisation, compared with the about 13 times average for companies in the Straits Times Index.

-Rival Singapore Telecommunications Ltd has also faced rising competition, with its shares slumping 15 per cent this year, while M1 Ltd, the other established wireless carrier in the city state has slumped 11 per cent.

-To spark a rally, Mr Kaliaropoulos will have to address the consumer segment including the Pay-TV and mobile service that "cast a shadow on the whole business", said Sachin Mittal, an analyst at DBS Group Holdings Ltd based in Singapore.
+To spark a rally, Mr Kaliaropoulos will have to address the consumer segment, including the pay-TV and mobile service that "cast a shadow on the whole business", said Sachin Mittal, an analyst at DBS Group Holdings Ltd based in Singapore.
+BLOOMBERG